vitiligosociety/vitiligotheme/README.md

 ### Building

-You need a nodejs environmnet.
+You need a nodejs environment.
 Clone the repo and enter the dir and type `npm i` to download the node modules.

 Single build: